vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc_basic.rst

 .. _fanc-config-files:

 ******************
-Kai-C config files
+FAN-C config files
 ******************

-Kai-C supports configuration files, which can be located (in descending order of priority)
+FAN-C supports configuration files, which can be located (in descending order of priority)

 - in the current directory, named ``fanc.conf``
 - in a path specified by the Unix environment variable ``fanc_CONF``